 Note that under Commonwealth law, “assault”and “battery” are technically different offenses, but that every battery includes an assault as a lesser-included offense.
 They are legally considered to be closely related subcategories of the same crime.

-What must the Commonwealth prove in order to convict a defendant of the offense of intentional assault and battery on a police officer or public employee?
+What does the government need to show to prove someone committed intentional assault and battery on a police officer or public employee?

 In order to prove a defendant guilty of having committed an intentional assault and battery on a police officer or public employee, the Commonwealth must prove all of the following six elements beyond a reasonable doubt: